 Delta Spirit‘s Matt Vasquez was the wild card on last year’s Middle Brother LP, the singer/songwriter project with Dawes traditionalist Taylor Goldsmith and Deer Tick wildman John McCauley.
 The transitional third record by Vasquez’s main band pushes their roots-minded songs into bed with electronic toys, where they assume nifty positions: the invisible chorus of “California,” the magnified vocal tics on “Tellin’ The Mind,” which connect Little Richard and Rahzel.
 The synthetic colors can seem superfluous, nodding to an indie-rock era where textural novelty often trumps songcraft.
 But on a track like “Yamaha,” a falsetto-and-drone-draped confessional to Vasquez’s wife, his band proves it can nail both. — Rolling Stone

-- RECORD EXCHANGE TOP SELLERS (WEEK ENDING NOVEMBER 7, 2018)
+- RECORD EXCHANGE TOP 10 (WEEK ENDING 6/13/19)

 - ENTER TO WIN A RANDY ROGERS BAND PRIZE PACK INCLUDING VINYL, HAT, LICENSE PLATE, KOOZIE, TUMBLER AND MORE!

 - RECORD EXCHANGE 2019 STAFF PICKS (THUS FAR): JOHN PARSELL